-Professional graphics and design software is expensive.
-Full-blown photo editing software can cost £500 – and you might need to consider purchasing an illustration package or desktop publishing software in addition.
+Professional graphics and design software can be expensive.
+Full-blown photo editing software might cost £500 – and you might need to consider purchasing an illustration package or desktop publishing software in addition.

 It may be possible to reduce costs by accessing and using graphics and design software via the cloud on a subscripton basis.
 The Adobe Creative Cloud is one such option.
 Alternatively, if you require professional results, but on an ad hoc basis, it is probably cheaper to employ a professional designer or agency.